-- 3a.
-Match the words and phrases in bold and their definitions.

-- 1. fair

-- 2. a waste
+2. a waste B. right

-- 3. to argue

-- 4. to decide

-- 5. extra

-- 6. expensive

-- A. more (money)

-- B. right

-- C. to show disagreement in talking or discussing
+3. to argue C. to show disagreement in talking or discussing

-- D. costing a lot of money
+4. to decide D. costing a lot of money

-- E. an unnecessary or wrong use of money, time, energy, abilities, etc.
+5. extra6. expensiveE. an unnecessary or wrong use of money, time, energy, abilities, etc.

-- F. to choose after careful thought about a few options
+F. to choose after careful thought about a few options

-- 3b.
+3b.
 Complete the statements with the new words and phrases.

-- 1. If Belarusian schoolchildren need ... money, they take it out of a cash machine.
+1. If Belarusian schoolchildren need ... money, they take it out of a cash machine.
 2. Our schoolchildren never ... with their teachers or parents.
-3. Schoolchildren can easily earn money for a PlayStation in our country, because PlayStations are not very ... .
-4. It's easy to ... what job to choose.
+3. Schoolchildren can easily earn money for a PlayStation in our country, because PlayStations are not very 4.
+It's easy to ... what job to choose.
 5. It's ... that most Belarusian teenagers don't earn money.
 6. Buying English books and films is a ... of money.

 - 3c.
 Are the statements above true or false?
-Discuss with your partner. - 4.
+Discuss. - 4.
 In writing, correct the wrong statements from ex.
 3b.